Federal Student Financial Aid Penalties for Drug Law Violations

 |3+ Offenses||Indefinite period|

-Having the conviction reversed, set aside or removed from the student’s record so that fewer than two convictions for sale or three convictions for possession remain on the record;
+- Having the conviction reversed, set aside, or removed from the student’s record so that fewer than two convictions for sale or three convictions for possession remain on the record; or

 - Successfully completing two unannounced drug tests which are part of a rehab program (the student does not need to complete the rest of the program).

 In such cases, the nature and dates of the remaining convictions will determine when the student regains eligibility.
 It is the student’s responsibility to certify to you that she has successfully completed the rehabilitation program; as with the conviction question on the FAFSA, you are not required to confirm the reported information unless you have conflicting information.

-When a student regains eligibility during an award year, the school may award Pell and Campus-based aid for the current payment period and Direct Loans for the period of enrollment.
+When a student regains eligibility during the award year, you may award Pell Grant, TEACH, and Campus-Based aid for the current payment period and Direct Loans for the period of enrollment.

 Standards for a qualified drug rehabilitation program